 3. Casting John Houseman in The Fog was an afterthought.

 About one-third of the film consists of footage shot after Carpenter and Hill watched a rough cut and determined the movie wasn't working.
 They added some scenes, re-shot others, and introduced the character of the old man (John Houseman) who tells the campfire story at the beginning of the movie.
 (Note: Mr. Houseman was not among the creepy British things that inspired the movie.)

-Carpenter and Hill met in 1975, when she worked as the script supervisor on Assault on Precinct 13 in 1975.
+Carpenter and Hill met in 1975, when she worked as the script supervisor on Assault on Precinct 13, and they began dating shortly thereafter.
 They broke up in 1978, when Carpenter met Adrienne Barbeau while making the TV movie Someone's Watching Me!
 Carpenter and Hill continued to work together for the rest of her life (she died in 2005), but making The Fog couldn't have been easy for any of them, as it starred Barbeau, to whom Carpenter was newly married.
 (Jamie Lee Curtis, a friend of Hill's, said in a 2013 interview that it was indeed an emotionally difficult time for her.)

 Dennis Etchison wrote the paperback novelization of the movie (he'd done the same for Halloween), in which better sense was made of the film's somewhat jumbled plot.
 One key example: though it's implied in the movie, the novel makes it clear that the six who "must die" are descendants of the original six whose nefarious deeds cursed the town.